 David J. Hetland took responsibility for the art from 1978 to 2005, working first with Christiansen and, after 1986, with René Clausen, who succeeded Christiansen on the music faculty and as conductor of The Concordia Choir.

 In 2009, newly commissioned artist Paul Johnson designed and printed the mural digitally for the first time in the concert's history.
 This is how the mural is created today.

-The Concordia Christmas Concerts now include five choirs and a full orchestra.
+The Concordia Christmas Concerts now include four choirs and a full orchestra.
 There are four performances in Moorhead and two in Minneapolis.
 The concert is broadcast on regional radio stations.